Posted on Jan 23, 2016 Estimated reading time: 12 min

 How many calories in "Butter chicken"?

-How many calorries are in each gram of carbs, fats, proteins?
+How many calories are in each gram of carbs, fats, proteins?

 1g fat = 9kcal